Challenge-Points/MapCalculation/README.md

 Challenge Ranking System for Beat Saber

-# How do we calculate the wight of a map?
+# How do we calculate the weight of a map?

 these are the criteria we set for a map